amrutprabhu/amrutprabhu.github.io/_posts/2021-07-22-boost-java-application-performance-with-micronaut.md

 You can try this out by yourself, I have uploaded the code to [GitHub](https://github.com/amrutprabhu/micronaut-workout/tree/master/MicronautApp){:target="_blank"}.

 In my next article, I would be talking about an application's performance with Micronaut on AWS Lambda.
-So subscribe to my newsletter to know once the article is published.
+You can read about it here ["Micronaut JPA Function Performance on AWS Lambda"](https://refactorfirst.com/micronaut-jpa-aws-lambda-function.html).